 Simply open either app and record yourself for a minute—speak the alphabet a few times, count to 50, or similar.
 Then play it back and see if it cuts out or otherwise sounds unclear at any point.

 If it sounds clear in Audacity, continue with troubleshooting.
 But if the recording cuts out here, double-check your hardware if you haven’t already.
 Your problem likely lies with one of the above steps.

 Disable Xbox Game Bar and DVR

-At this point, you’ve essentially ruled out a hardware issue with your microphone, and are pretty sure the problems are tied to one app.
+By now, you’ve essentially ruled out a hardware issue with your microphone, and are pretty sure the problems are tied to one app.
 Thus, you should dig around in the settings of your game (or other software) to see if you can tweak the mic options there.

 Make sure the game is using your primary microphone.
 Most video games have an option to reduce your mic input volume.
 Try dropping this a bit, as your input may be clipping and causing it to cut out.
 Increase it if others say your input is too quiet.

 Finally, if the game has a microphone test option, see how your voice sounds.
 If it’s clear in the test but cuts out in-game, the cause could be a network issue.
-Perhaps the game’s voice chat uses a port that your router has blocked (check our home networking guide for more).
+Perhaps the game’s voice chat uses a port that your router has blocked.

 If your mic issue only occurs in-game, consider using a third-party program like Discord for voice chat instead of relying on the game.